Dreaming381/Latios-Framework/README.md

 The packages contained in this repository are packages built upon Unity DOTS which I use for my own personal hobbyist game development.
-All packages are either licensed under the [MIT License](https://opensource.org/licenses/MIT) or the [Unity Companion License](https://unity3d.com/legal/licenses/Unity_Companion_License).
-The packages licensed under the Unity Companion License may contain code borrowed from official Unity packages and therefore may be seen as derivative works.
+All packages are either licensed under the [Unity Companion License](https://unity3d.com/legal/licenses/Unity_Companion_License).
+The packages may contain code borrowed from official Unity packages and therefore may be seen as derivative works.

 ## Packages